reactive-python/reactpy/docs/source/adding-interactivity/index.rst

             :link: components-with-state
             :link-type: doc

-            ...
+            Allow components to change what they display by saving and updating their state.

         .. grid-item-card:: :octicon:`device-camera-video` State as a Snapshot
             :link: state-as-a-snapshot
             :link-type: doc

-            ...
+            Under construction 🚧

         .. grid-item-card:: :octicon:`issue-opened` Dangers of Mutability
             :link: dangers-of-mutability
             :link-type: doc

-            ...
+            Under construction 🚧

         .. grid-item-card:: :octicon:`versions` Batched Updates
             :link: batched-updates
             :link-type: doc

-            ...

-...
+            Under construction 🚧

 Section 1: Responding to Events
 -------------------------------

 IDOM lets you add event handlers to your parts of the interface.
 This means that you can define synchronous or asynchronous functions that are triggered when a particular user interaction occurs like clicking, hovering, of focusing on form inputs, and more.

 .. example:: adding_interactivity/button_prints_message
     :activate-result:

+It may feel weird to define a function within a function like this, but doing so allows the ``handle_event`` function to access information from within the scope of the component.
+That's important if you want to use any arguments that may have beend passed your component in the handler.

 .. card::
     :link: responding-to-events